AVHIRAL/IFTOP-Windows-Linux/README.md

 from tabulate import tabulate
 from scapy.layers.inet import IP

-If the installation "pip install psutil", does not work or use another module: sudo apt-get install python3-(module)
+If the installation "pip3 install psutil", does not work or use another module: sudo apt-get install python3-(module)

 Exemple : sudo apt-get install python3-psutil